-Descend into Wonder World Park’s cave, 160 feet below the Earth, and explore the nation’s only dry-formed show cave created by an earthquake.
+Descend into Wonder World Park’s cave and explore the nation’s only dry-formed show cave created by an earthquake.
 The “wishing well,” located at the lowest point of the cave, allows you to peer into the Edwards Aquifer – the lifeblood of the San Marcos River.
-Tours of the cave run about 45-minutes and are full of interesting stories about the history of the cave and educational scientific tidbits.
+Tours of the cave run about 45 minutes and are full of interesting stories about the history of the cave and educational scientific tidbits.

 See The Springs

-The San Marcos River is so clear that you can see to the bottom, so what better way to experience it than with a glass bottom boat tour?
-Hop aboard a historic Glass-Bottom Boat and watch a lake being formed under your feet.
+The San Marcos River is so clear that you can see to the bottom, so what better way to experience it than on a Glass-Bottom Boat Tour?
+Hop aboard a historic glass-bottom boat and watch a lake being formed under your feet.
 A series of more than 200 springs continuously bubble up to form Spring Lake, which is the headwaters for the San Marcos River.
-It is said that if the lake were emptied, the underground springs would fill it back up in 8 to 12 minutes.
-The Meadows Center offers 30-minute tours of Spring Lake on a Glass-Bottom Boat, where riders can see through clear water as the sandy lake bottom bubbles up.
+It is said that if the lake were emptied, the underground springs would fill it back up in eight to 12 minutes.
+The Meadows Center offers 30-minute tours of Spring Lake on a glass-bottom boat, where riders can see through clear water as the sandy lake bottom bubbles up.

 Boat captains point out the plants, fish and tons of turtles sunning themselves along the way, while explaining the history of the lake and the area.
-You can also take a stroll on the wetlands boardwalk and visit the indoor exhibits where you can see a 1,000-gallon aquarium, with up-close views of local fauna, plus interactive displays.
+You can also take a stroll on the wetlands boardwalk and visit the indoor exhibits, where you can see a 1,000-gallon aquarium with up-close views of local fauna and interactive displays.